 2.3.1 sub-license, assign or novate the benefit or burden of this licence in whole or in part;

-2.3.2 allow the Licensed Programs to become the subject of any charge, lien or encumbrance; or deal in any other manner with any or all of its rights and obligations under this Agreement, without the prior written consent of C&C.
+2.3.2 allow the Licensed Programs to become the subject of any charge, lien or encumbrance; or deal in any other manner with any or all of its rights and obligations under this Agreement, without the prior written consent of VISION.

 2.5 The Licensee acknowledges that it is licensed to Use the Licensed Programs only in accordance with the express terms of this Agreement and not further or otherwise.